tristeng/hdp-configuration-utils/README.md

 hdp-configuration-utils

-Use the yarn-utils script to calculate the various parameters for memory in YARN and MapReduce 2.
+Use the hdp-configuration-utils script to calculate the various parameters for memory in YARN, MapReduce 2 and Hive.

-./yarn-utils --help for more info.
+./hdp-configuration-utils --help for more info.

 Example:

-yarn-utils.py -c 16 -m 64 -d 4 -k True
+hdp-configuration-utils.py -c 16 -m 64 -d 4 -k True

 by default the script uses the following: